slice-data/scala-pre-commit-hooks/README.md

             args: [--warts=Warts.unsafe, --scope={defaultScope}]
     ```

- 3. Run `pre-commit install` to apply your hooks to the repo.
+ 3. Run `pre-commit install` and `pre-commit install --hook-type pre-push` to apply your hooks to the repo.

 ### How to control hook run time